 Step 5: Noise reduction

 If you've been shooting night sky for any length of time, you've undoubtedly noticed noise (or grain) in your images.
 Depending on your camera, you might start seeing noise at ISOs as low as 800 or 1600.
-I'm fortunate to use a Canon 6d, which is a great high ISO performer.
+This image was taken with a Canon 6d, which is a reasonably good high ISO performer.
 I routinely shoot at ISO 6400 (as I did for this image), and sometimes higher.

 The higher you shoot, the more noise is introduced into your image.
 Noise reduction software is useful for reducing noise, but at some of the higher ISOs other techniques are needed.
-For this image, we'll just be reducing noise with software, and I'll have to cover the other techniques later.
+For this image, we'll just be reducing noise with software.

 If you take a close look at the image, you'll notice two things about the noise: